-Now, by just looking at your hair you’ll be able to recognise some obvious characteristics.
+Now, by just looking at your hair you’ll be able to recognize some obvious characteristics.
 For example, is it straight, wavy, curly, or coily?
 However, there are a few other factors to consider in pinpointing your unique hair type.

 Let’s talk hair textures